akeneo-labs/ClassificationRuleBundle/README.md

-# Akeneo Automatic classification bundle
+# Akeneo Classification rule bundle

 A bundle that extend the Pim Enterprise CatalogRuleBundle, adding the possibility to classify products.